 Once you understand how to compare colour to explain why the colour you are specifying is correct, your world will change.

 Suddenly, you’ll be amazed at the words that are coming out of your mouth.

-It’s simply impossible to be consistently accurate specifying the minutia of one neutral vs. another without using large colour samples.
+It’s simply impossible to be consistently accurate specifying the minutia of one neutral vs. another without using large painted colour boards.